Satori-Nakamoto/simplewallet-guide/guide.md

 `viewkey`

 will return your private viewkey and your public viewkey.
-Each wallet has 1 viewkey, so it's the same for all your accounts and addresses within the same wallet.
+Each wallet has 1 set of viewkeys, so it's the same for all your accounts and addresses within the same wallet.

 Proving sending is a bit more tricky.
 You also need 2 pieces of info here- the recipient's address, and the tx private key that was generated by your wallet when you sent that transaction.
 Use the method outlined above in "Proving sending" to get